learn-co-curriculum/uci-mod-3-reading-complex-code/README.md

 approach then would be:

 A. Find a method in which other methods are called.
-B. Check to see if this method is called in any _other_ method .
+B. Check to see if this method is called in any _other_ method.
 C. If true, repeat step B for the new method.
-If false, start process .
+If false, start process.

 Let's take a look at an example to apply this to.
 Without knowing the purpose of the code below, using the above steps, where should we start?